-Cash-out refinances are often the best way to consolidate debt because they’re based on your primary mortgage, you’re getting the lowest possible mortgage rate for your financial profile.
+Cash-out refinances are often the best way to consolidate debt because they’re based on your primary mortgage, so you’re getting the lowest possible mortgage rate for your financial profile.
 Mortgage rates recently have been in the high 4% to low 5% range for a 30-year fixed.

 The average credit card interest rate is currently in the high teens.